GUIDING IMGS TO MATCH INTO THEIR DREAM US RESIDENCY

 How to choose programs?

-If larger university programs – They are much more likely to take their own students who have gone unmatched.
+Larger university programs – They are much more likely to take their own students who have gone unmatched.
 However, if you have been doing research there, or are doing rotations there and if they know you from your application, you are much more likely to get a call.
 Otherwise, it is much wiser to choose from community programs to increase your chances.

 Smaller community programs – First come, first serve basis.
 They also make a note of your address in the application.
 They are much more likely to give you a call if you are in the same state as the program.